franpanteli/APIs-URL-Shortener-Microservice/ReadMe.md

 ## Dependencies

 This project has two dependencies.
 The first is [express](https://www.npmjs.com/package/express), which was used to build the web application in its [server.js file](https://github.com/franpanteli/APIs-Request-Header-Parser-Microservice-Project/blob/main/server.js).
-The second dependency is [cors](https://www.npmjs.com/package/cors), which was used to add in secure middleware.
+The second dependency is [cors](https://www.npmjs.com/package/cors), which was used for security.